-One point from the video, also pointed out to me by a Patent Attorney, from his beautiful upper income home on an in-demand golf course, that many of today's truly wealthy are electricians, plumbers, and trades people.
-Most of the half-million dollar plus homes in this exclusive Hampton Roads (VA) community were owned by folks with Master licenses in trades.
+Most of the half-million dollars plus homes in this exclusive Hampton Roads (VA) community were owned by folks with Master licenses in trades.

-It is best let your children make an educated choice about their profession — even if your hope they will be your exit plan.
+It is best to let your children make an educated choice about their profession.
+Even if you hope your children will be your exit plan.
 Be an advocate for your trade through the success of your business.

-Here's the bigger opportunity: Are you using this life saving support of local programs in your marketing?
-Your role is to welcome opportunity for those who want to work with their hands rather than sit idle in college for four-years in exchange for huge debt.
-You make a difference.
+Your role is to welcome opportunities for those who want to work with their hands rather than sit idle in college for four years in exchange for huge debt.

 Justin Hitt is the Publisher of COMMERCIAL ELECTRICAL PROFITS.
 He helps commercial electrical contractors create and keep profitable customers while transforming business relationships into profits guaranteed.